-I’d hate to be a phone designer these days, trying to achieve unique and exciting features in a jaw dropping package for what is essentially a screen with some extra bits and pieces surrounding it.
+I’d hate to be a phone designer, trying to achieve unique and exciting features in a jaw dropping package for what is essentially a screen with some extra bits and pieces surrounding it.

-So it’s all the more impressive that HTC, fresh from making the best-looking phone of 2013, the HTC One, it has managed to make the HTC One M8, a phone crammed full of power and great features while improving the design that won it so many accolades.
+So it’s all the more impressive that HTC, after making the best-looking phone of 2013 (the HTC One), managed to make the HTC One M8, a phone crammed full of power and great features while improving the design that won it so many accolades.

 The poor naming aside, the One M8 is a phone that takes the superb DNA of the HTC One, improves it in nearly every area and then packs it full of all the latest technology…and still finds space to pack in a microSD card slot.